-Financial liabilities are derecognized when the obligation is extinguished or not exists any more.
-In the case that an existing liability is replaced by another from the same borrower but under substantially different terms, or in case that there are substantial changes in terms of an existing liability, then the initial financial liability is derecognized and a new liability recognized, and the resulting difference between balances is recognized in the statement of comprehensive income.
+Financial liabilities are derecognized when the obligation is cancelled, extinguished or doesn't exist anymore.
+In case of an existing liability replaced by another from the same lender but under substantially different terms, or in case that there are substantial changes in terms of an existing liability, then the initial financial liability is derecognized and a new liability recognized, and the resulting difference between balances is recognized in the statement of comprehensive income.